awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 For your IAM principals to connect to an instance using EC2 Instance Connect, you must grant them permission to push the public key to the instance\.
 You grant them the permission by creating an IAM policy and attaching the policy to the IAM principals that require the permission\.
 For more information, see [Actions, resources, and condition keys for Amazon EC2 Instance Connect](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2instanceconnect.html)\.

 The following instructions explain how to create the policy and attach it to an IAM user using the AWS CLI\.
-The same policy could be applied to other IAM principals such as IAM roles\.
-For instructions that use the AWS Management Console, see [Creating IAM Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start), [Adding Permissions by Attaching Policies Directly to the User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-directly-console), and [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) in the *IAM User Guide*\.
+The same policy could be applied to other IAM principals, such as IAM roles\.
+For instructions that use the AWS Management Console, see [Creating IAM policies \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-console.html), [Adding permissions by attaching policies directly to the user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-directly-console), and [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) in the *IAM User Guide*\.

 **To grant an IAM principal permission for EC2 Instance Connect \(AWS CLI\)**

 1. Create a JSON policy document that includes the following:
    + The `ec2-instance-connect:SendSSHPublicKey` action\.
 This grants an IAM principal permission to push the public key to an instance\.
 With `ec2-instance-connect:SendSSHPublicKey`, consider restricting access to specific EC2 instances\.
 Otherwise, all IAM principals with this permission can connect to all EC2 instances\.
+You can also restrict access by specifying resource ARNs or by using resource tags as [condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2instanceconnect.html#amazonec2instanceconnect-policy-keys)\.
    + The `ec2:osuser` condition\.
 This specifies the name of the OS user that can push the public key to an instance\.
 Use the default user name for the AMI that you used to launch the instance\.
 The default user name for Amazon Linux 2 is `ec2-user`, and for Ubuntu it's `ubuntu`\.
    + The `ec2:DescribeInstances` action\.
 This is required when using the EC2 Instance Connect CLI because the wrapper calls this action\.
-IAM users might already have permission to call this action from another policy\.
+IAM principals might already have permission to call this action from another policy\.

    The following is an example policy document\.
 You can omit the statement for the `ec2:DescribeInstances` action if your users will only use an SSH client to connect to your instances\.
 You can replace the specified instances in `Resource` with the wildcard `*` to grant users access to all EC2 instances using EC2 Instance Connect\.